-Studies evaluating trastuzumab, lapatinib, and trastuzumab emtansine for second-line treatment in patients with HER2-positive carcinomas were negative [72, 75].
+Studies investigating trastuzumab, lapatinib or trastuzumab emtansine for second-line treatment in patients with HER2-positive carcinomas were negative [72, 75].
 Therefore, these drugs should not be used in gastric cancer outside of clinical trials.
 A randomized phase II trial showed an improvement in tumor response rate and overall survival for the antibody-drug conjugate trastuzumab-deruxtecan (T-DXd) compared with standard chemotherapy in patients with pretreated HER2-positive advanced gastric cancer [76].

-Prerequisits for inclusion in the Destiny-GC-01 study were at least two prior lines of therapy, prior treatment with a platinum derivative, a fluoropyrimidine, and trastuzumab, and previously confirmed HER2 positivity.
-The study was recruited exclusively in East Asia.
+Prerequisits for inclusion in the Destiny-GC-01 study were at least two prior lines of therapy, prior treatment with a platinum derivative and a fluoropyrimidine and trastuzumab, and previously confirmed HER2 positivity.
+The study recruited exclusively East Asian patients.
 The results of Destiny-GC-01 were largely confirmed in the single-arm phase II Destiny-GC-02 trial, which included non-Asian patients in second-line therapy.
 Mandatory was platinum-fluoropyrimidine-trastuzumab pretreatment and confirmed HER2 positivity of the tumor in a recent re-biopsy before initiating T-DXd therapy [129].